Author Archives: Dungadin

 Robinson-Pierpont Greek New Testament 2018 edition

 I have updated and uploaded my PDF document of the Robinson-Pierpont Byzantine Greek New Testament.
 The 2017 text was converted to Unicode in Microsoft Word by myself, David Robert Palmer, from CCAT raw text files sent to him by Dr. Maurice A. Robinson.
-Then DRP has now updated the Nestle-Aland textual variants to the NA28, and in Acts, to the ECM / NA29.
+Then DRP has now updated the Nestle-Aland textual variants to the NA28, and in Acts, to the NA29.
 All old links to the RP GNT still work, and they do point to this updated edition, since I did not change the file name.

 Now available for download by right-clicking here or going to the long list on my translations page: Robinson, Maurice A., and Pierpont, William G.: The New Testament in the Original Greek, Byzantine Textform; PDF, 13 MB.
 This is a free download of a single pdf.
 (A stripped down edition without variants or Appendix is available also, a 9 MB pdf.)
 This Robinson-Pierpont edition of the Greek New Testament attempts to represent the Byzantine text form archetype.
 This is not the same approach to textual criticism as, for example, the Hodges-Farstad Majority Text approach.
 Also included in this document is the Appendix, entitled, “The Case for Byzantine Priority” by Maurice A. Robinson, PhD.